Keywords and Phrases

 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5282295~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5282295~S5

 Rust, Martin Anthony, "Processing parameter studies and tooling concerns in friction stir processing of cast aluminum alloys" (2004).
 Masters Theses.
 2637.